MichaelSault/TestRPG/ReadMe.txt

+June 1 2020 Update: Started a total overhaul of everything planning to make seperste classes to perform combat and city navigation.

 I started working on this project while on vacation in Florida.
 I wanted to take a day to relax and just sit around, since school was starting back in a few days.
 I've always kinda wanted to make a text based RPG and since the Internet where we were staying was almost unusable I figured I'd give it a shot.

 Complete/Semi-Complete: